MicrosoftDocs/defender-docs/defender-endpoint/threat-analytics.md

 Each report provides an analysis of a tracked threat and extensive guidance on how to defend against that threat.
 It also incorporates data from your network, indicating whether the threat is active and if you have applicable protections in place.

 ## Required roles and permissions

-The following table outlines the roles and permissions required to access Threat Analytics.
+The following table outlines the roles and permissions required to access threat analytics.
 Roles defined in the following table refer to custom roles in individual portals and aren't connected to global roles in Microsoft Entra ID, even if similarly named.

 | **One of the following roles are required for Microsoft Defender XDR**  | **One of the following roles are required for Defender for Endpoint**  | **One of the following roles are required for Defender for Office 365** | **One of the following roles are required for Defender for Cloud Apps** |
 |---------|---------|---------|---------|
 | Threat Analytics | Alerts and incidents data: <ul><li>View data- security operations</li></ul>Defender Vulnerability Management mitigations:<ul><li>View data - Threat and vulnerability management</li></ul> | Alerts and incidents data:<ul> <li>View-only manage alerts</li> <li>Manage alerts</li> <li>Organization configuration</li><li>Audit logs</li> <li>View-only audit logs</li><li>Security reader</li> <li>Security admin</li><li>View-only recipients</li> </ul> Prevented email attempts: <ul><li>Security reader</li> <li>Security admin</li><li>View-only recipients</li> | Not available for Defender for Cloud Apps or MDI users |

+>[!IMPORTANT]
+> If you wish to gain visibility on alerts, incidents, recommended actions, and other threat intelligence the threat analytics reports provide beyond Defender for Endpoint, you'll need to have the products and roles described in the previous table.

 ## View the threat analytics dashboard